 Of course, if you are after the lightest/smallest because you know you are going "ultralight" for your day hike or run/ride, then the Daylite is way better.
 It will save you 3.8 oz.

-There are two extra pockets on the Daylite plus.
+There are two extra pockets on the Daylite Plus.

 A front stretch stash pocket.
 This is a great spot for stuffing in a light jacket or other clothes you want quick access to.
 And when the rain comes down suddenly you will thank Osprey for this pocket.
 Seriously.

-On the stash pocket (see the image) you will see a vertical zipper.
+On the stash pocket (see the image above) you will see a vertical zipper.
 This gives you access to a small pocket right on the front.
 Not a place to store anything big, but great for easy access to small items.
 Again, nice for things like keys or your phone or wallet.
 Really saves you having to dig into your pack to find them.
 (Where did I put my damn keys!)

 The Daylite has a simple elastic internal pocket, but the Daylite Plus takes it a step further and makes it padded and secured (with a clip - gotta love the clip :>).